 Acadia’s world-class research facilities rival the largest institutions.
 With our unique location and small campus, Acadia fosters collaboration across disciplines and with industry, community, and sister institutions.

-This September, we will resume offering courses on-campus.
-Large courses may be offered online or in a hybrid format.
+This September, we resumed classes on-campus.
+Large courses are offered online or in a hybrid format.

 Our Fall 2020 Academic approach is built on ensuring the health and safety of students and employees, while providing a range of flexible models for students who cannot or choose not to attend in person.
-How a course is facilitated could depend on the size of the class, the content topics and the level of classroom participation.
-Each course will be delivered in one of five formats.
+Each course is delivered in one of five formats.
+How a course is facilitated depends on the size of the class, the content topics, and the level of classroom participation.

-The occupancy of our classrooms and lecture halls will be reduced.
-Most classes with 50 or more students will be conducted remotely, while some will be split into smaller sections.
-We're also considering spaces we might not ordinarily use for classes, such as Convocation Hall or athletics facilities, to give larger classes room to easily spread out.
+The occupancy of our classrooms and lecture halls has been reduced.
+Most classes with 50 or more students are conducted remotely, while some are split into smaller sections.

-To avoid congestion in buildings and hallways, we will adjust class start and end times.
-Buildings will have one-way traffic in stairwells.
-You'll also sign in and out to make contact tracing easier.
+To avoid congestion in buildings and hallways, we have adjusted class start and end times.
+Buildings have one-way traffic in stairwells.
+You'll swipe or tap your new student ID card as you enter buildings to make contact tracing easier.

-Shared lab and practice spaces will be open by appointment, to allow for reduced capacities while providing the freedom required to do your work.
+Shared lab and practice spaces are open by appointment only, to allow for reduced capacities while providing the freedom required to do your work.